 Visit the EMCC/Atlantic Partners EMS website www.apems.org (Phone 207-974-4880)

-Because the start dates of the EMS-Intermediate and EMS-Paramedic classes do not follow the traditional academic calendar established by Eastern Maine Community College, the admission timeline and application deadlines differ from those established for other programs offered at EMCC.
-Applications for the EMS program will be accepted as follows:
+Because the start dates of the Advanced EMT (Intermediate) and Advanced Life Skills (Paramedic) classes do not always follow the traditional academic calendar established by Eastern Maine Community College, the admission timeline and application deadlines differ from those established for other programs offered at EMCC.
+Applications for the Emergency Medical Services program will be accepted as follows:

-- EMS-Intermediate Pathway–>
+- Advanced EMT (Intermediate) Pathway–>

-- Advanced Life Skills (Paramedic)–>
+- Advanced Life Skills (Paramedic) Pathway–>

-Required Application Documentation and Selection Materials
+Required Documentation and Selection Materials

 All forms referenced below can be found on the Admissions Forms and Resources page.

 All applicants should request an EMS application packet from the EMCC Admissions Office or print the materials from the link above.
 Required documentation, which will be used in the selection process, must be sent directly to the EMCC Admissions Office, and includes:

 - Application for Admission including $20 fee (waived if individual applies online).
 Either print from from the Forms and Resources page above or click here to apply online.

 - EMS Evaluation Packet including confidential recommendations from 1) your service chief or work supervisor; 2) your most recent EMS instructor, service training officer, or service medical director; and 3) a personal reference who can reasonably comment on your abilities.
 Applicants must provide each evaluator with the evaluation form and an addressed envelope which should be returned by the evaluator to the EMCC Admissions Office.
 Note: It is the applicant’s responsibility to assure that the evaluators have submitted the evaluations to the Admissions Office before the established deadline (see above).
 Incomplete applications will not be considered.